Superbition/Celestte-Docs/docs/security/api_authentication.md

 ### API Authentication Outcomes

-After you have assigned the `Auth:api` Middleware to one of your API endpoints, you can perform certain actions based on when a user is unauthorized or authorized by using the App level Middleware located at: `app\Middleware\Authenticate.php`, which contains two methods for interacting with API authentication:
+After you have assigned the `Auth:api` Middleware to one of your API endpoints, you can perform certain actions based on when a user is unauthorized or authorized by using the App level Middleware located at: `app/Http/Middleware/AuthenticateMiddleware.php`, which contains two methods for interacting with API authentication:

 ```
 public function unauthorized()